-To assess the impact of the covariates on the latent factors, we estimate a fully unsupervised \textsc{ppf} model with $a = 1.01$ and $\varepsilon = 0.001$ in \cref{eq:baseline_Priors}, and $\alpha_{ik} = 1.01$ in \cref{eq:R_prior} for each $i$, setting $K = 12$ as an upper bound.
-All signatures are the same \emph{a priori} and no information from the \textsc{cosmic} signatures is incorporated in the model, unlike previous analyses \citep{zito2024compressive, Grabski_2023}.
+We first perform a \emph{de novo} analysis, that is, estimating all of the signatures without using reference signatures from COSMIC to inform priors or parameter values.

-We first run \cref{algo:MAP_rules} from three different starting points generated at random via the initialization strategy in \cref{subsec:sim_results}, stopping the updates when the relative difference in log-posterior falls below $10^{-7}$.
-This step took, respectively, $1{,}379$, $2{,}739$, and $1{,}409$ iterations to complete in parallel, over a total of $211$, $367$, and $215$ minutes (average of 9 seconds per iterations) on an AMD Ryzen 3900-based dedicated server with 128GB of memory, running Ubuntu 20.04, R version 4.3.1 linked to Intel MKL 2019.5-075.
-All three runs detect very similar sets of signatures: the average cosine similarity between each pair of solutions is 0.9 after matching the columns via Hungarian algorithm.
-Moreover, the number of signatures for which $\hat{\mu}^{\textsc{map}}_k > 1.5\varepsilon$ was, respectively, 10, 9, and 9.
-In few cases, some signatures had relevance weight $\hat{\mu}^{\textsc{map}}_k \approx \varepsilon$, but $\hat{\bbeta}_k$ was not equal to zero.
-We then chose the solution having the highest log-posterior as initial value for \cref{algo:Gibbs_rules}, and ran $10{,}000$ Markov chain Monte Carlo iterations, using the last $3{,}000$ samples to calculate posterior means and 95\% credible intervals for each parameter.
-Our final solution has $\hat{K} = 9$ signatures.
-Interestingly, we always found that $\hat{r}^{\textsc{mcmc}}_{ik} \approx 1/96$ (a uniform) and $\hat{\bbeta}^{\textsc{mcmc}}_k \approx \mathbf{0}$ when $\hat{\mu}^{\textsc{mcmc}}_k \leq 1.5\varepsilon$.
-This suggests that when a signature has relevance weight $\hat{\mu}^{\textsc{map}}_k \approx \varepsilon$ but $\hat{r}^{\textsc{map}}_k$ is not uniform and $\bbeta^{\textsc{map}}_k$ is not near zero, it is likely a spurious artifact of the optimization.
+\textbf{Computation}.
+We use the PPF model with the default settings described in \cref{subsec:priors}, setting $K = 12$ as an upper bound.
+We run Algorithm \ref{algo:MAP_rules} from three different starting points generated at random via the initialization strategy in \cref{subsec:sim_results}, stopping the updates when the relative difference in log-posterior falls below $10^{-7}$.
+These runs took $1{,}379$, $2{,}739$, and $1{,}409$ iterations to complete in parallel, over a total of $211$, $367$, and $215$ minutes (average of 9 seconds per iterations), respectively, on an AMD Ryzen 3900-based dedicated server with 128GB of memory, running Ubuntu 20.04, R version 4.3.1 linked to Intel MKL 2019.5-075.
+All three runs detect very similar sets of signatures: the average cosine similarity between each pair of solutions is 0.9 after matching columns via the Hungarian algorithm.
+The estimated number of signatures $\hat{K}$ (the number for which $\hat{\mu}^{\textsc{map}}_k > 1.5\varepsilon$) was 10, 9, and 9, respectively.
+We selected the solution with the highest log-posterior density as the initial value for Algorithm \ref{algo:Gibbs_rules}, and ran it for $10{,}000$ iterations, using the last $3{,}000$ to compute posterior means and 95\% credible intervals.
+Our overall solution has $\hat{K} = 9$ signatures.